redhat-openstack/openstack-puppet-modules/README.markdown

 ## Module Description

-Stands up the OpenDaylight SDN controller from an RPM, including systemd configuration.
+Deploys and configrues the OpenDaylight SDN controller, including systemd configuration.

-The currently supported OpenDaylight version is Helium SR2 (0.2.2).
+Both supported install methods default to the lastest stable OpenDaylight release, which is currently Helium 0.2.2 SR2.

 ## Setup

 ### What opendaylight affects

-* Installs OpenDaylight archive in /opt/ (may change as RPM matures).
+* Installs OpenDaylight.
-* Installs a [systemd unit file](https://github.com/dfarrell07/opendaylight-systemd/) for OpenDaylight.
+* Installs a [systemd unitfile](https://github.com/dfarrell07/opendaylight-systemd/) for OpenDaylight.
+* Starts the `opendaylight` systemd service.
 * Creates `odl:odl` user:group if they don't already exist.
+* Installs Java, which is required by ODL.

 ### Beginning with opendaylight